LCD-Smartie/LCDSmartie/README.md

 - There may/will be bugs

 ### Log and Information
+- ### 5.5.4.21
+- Issue #7 A couple of issues but seems to be fixed now.
+Fixed the DISPLAYDLL_CustomCharIndex dll function handler
+- Issue #8 Is now fixed.
+Thanks to limbo666 and rdoursenaud for testing and confirming this.
+- Issue #14 A bit of silliness in the way the client area was calculated.
+Fix by manually specifying paintbox size
 - ### 5.5.4.15
 - Issue #10 revert variable resolver behaviour and #12 Implement custom LCD size options
 - Also implemented recursive variable resolver for some other variables.
 Far from complete as some other resolver functions need complete re-write to take advantage.